StHuyse/Appium-tutorial-for-myself/README.md

-﻿# STEP BY STEP TO START AN AUTOMATION PROJECT
+﻿# STEP-BY-STEP GUIDE TO SETTING UP AN AUTOMATION PROJECT
 0. Download and install IDE: VS code, make sure you downloaded and setup nodejs, npm(search google for more information :D).
 Check node and npm version

 bash: